-"The Namikholo Sugar Mills Board, management staff, and suppliers have over time engaged in unprofessional malpractices that contributed immensely to the current state of the miller.
+malpractices that contributed immensely to the current state of the miller.
 The board did not have an audit committee and the internal audit functions were performed by the accounts division.
-The commercial department diverted ethanolate meant to be sold in a neighboring country and also the imported molasses tankers never arrived at the milling factors," reads the report on page 10.
+The commercial department diverted ethanolate meant to be sold in a neighboring country and also the imported molasses tankers never arrived at the report of the country and also the imported molasses tankers never arrived at the country and also the imported molasses tankers never arrived at the country and also the imported molasses tankers never arrived at the country and also the imported molasses tankers never arrived at the country and also the imported molasses tankers never arrived at the country and also the imported molasses tankers never arrived at the country and also the imported molasses tankers never arrived at the country and also the imported molasses tankers never arrived at the country and also the imported molasses tankers never arrived at the country and also the imported molasses tankers never arrived at the country and also the country and also the country are the country and also the country arrived at the country arrived at the country and also the country arrived at the country arrived reads the report on page 10.
 The report further reveals that the agriculture department fraudulently acquired fields, some of which only existed on paper, paid ghost farmers in collaborations with the Information Technology (IT) staff, and overstated acreage farm inputs in collusion with the survey section.
 The management staff also diverted farm inputs meant for farmers.